Mohawk Bouldering

 If you know how to get to Morro Rock, skip the next paragraph.

-From hwy 1 take the Main st. exit in Morro bay.
-Turn (R) on Main st. (R) again at Harbor St and (R) on Embarcadero.
-Follow out to Morro Rock, the Monolith that is now dominating your field of vision.
+From Highway 1 take the Main Street exit in Morro Bay.
+Turn (R) on Main Street (R) again at Harbor Street and (R) on Embarcadero.
+Follow the road out to Morro Rock, The Monolith that is now dominating your field of view.

-Once at Morro Rock, take the Road to the Left, passing the Harbor Boulder with the Aid Route on it to your left.
-Park your car or tweel your bike along with you and walk out toward the Rock Jetty.
+Once at Morro Rock, take the road to the left, passing the Harbor Boulder with the Aid Route on it to your left.
+Park your car or wheel your bike along with you and walk out toward the rock jetty.
 Look for the first big rock resembling the knife of a giant caveman.

 Classic Climbing Routes at Mohawk